Connect an application YSQL

 For Java applications, the JDBC driver provides database connectivity through the standard JDBC application program interface (APIs) available on the Java platform.

-YugabyteDB Managed
+YugabyteDB Aeon

-To use smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications must be deployed in a VPC that has been peered with the cluster VPC.
+To use smart driver load balancing features when connecting to clusters in YugabyteDB Aeon, applications must be deployed in a VPC that has been peered with the cluster VPC.
 For applications that access the cluster from outside the VPC network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
 Applications that use smart drivers from outside the VPC network fall back to the upstream driver behaviour automatically.
-For more information, refer to Using smart drivers with YugabyteDB Managed.
+For more information, refer to Using smart drivers with YugabyteDB Aeon.CRUD operations

 The following sections demonstrate how to perform common tasks required for Java application development.